codeandtheory/YCharts/README.md

 </figure>
 Here fig(a) represents the line graph with the container being highlighted & fig(b) represents the accessibility sheet with all values laid out in detail so that talkback can describe the graph values.<br><br>
 *Note*: All the descriptions that are visible in the accessibility popup can be customized to the required string.

+## KMM Support.
+   * For the ongoing effort to provide multiplatform solution, Ycharts now being written in Compose Multiplatform, adopting KMM has been a game-changer, we hope to achieve good results in this effort with community contribution.
+     Currently KMM compatible code can be found at _**`kmm-main`**_ branch

+## Changes in version 2.0
+   * Fix for multiple line graph/chart has been added, now it can be used to plot multiple line graphs/line charts on a single canvas or a single line with multiple colors.
+   * Background color for Pie chart/Donut chart now can be set via _**`backgroundColor`**_ parameter through PieChartConfig model, this is done to keep the behaviour consistent with current syntax pattern.
+   * Kotlin-library updates: _**`Kotlin version`**_ has been upgraded to '1.8.10' along with agp, compose-compiler, core-ktx, target sdk, and other compatible library updates.
+   * Sample App has been updated to showcase more use-cases for each chart type.

 ## License